ppizarror/pygame-menu/README.md

 - *full_reset()*

-    Reset the menu back to the origin.
+    Resets the menu back to the origin.

     ```python
     menu = pygameMenu.Menu(...)